wp-plugins/file-gallery/readme.txt

 == Changelog ==

 = 1.6.4 =
-* October XX 2010
+* October 10th 2010
-* if there's a "gallery.js" file inside your template folder, it will be automatically enqueued. you can set its JavaScript dependencies by setting a $js_dependencies variable inside your template's PHP file - it must be an array, something like this:
+* if there's a "gallery.js" file inside your template folder, it will be automatically enqueued.
+You can set its JavaScript dependencies by defining a $js_dependencies variable inside your template's PHP file - it must be an array, something like this:
   $js_dependencies = array("jquery")
-* new template - 'simple'. added to demonstrate inclusion of the JavaScript file (thanks to spiranovich!)
+* new template - 'simple' - added to demonstrate inclusion of the JavaScript file (thanks to spiranovich!)
 * added captions support for single file insertion
 * fixed crystal icons url bug - sorry about that :/